59de44955ebd/PIL-Thumbnail-Handler/README.md

 if the image's palette has at most 2 resp.
 4 resp.
 16 colors.
 The mode string saved in the file is still just P resp.
 PA).

 The PIL image file format supports DEFLATE compression of the image data, which is the same compression that PNG uses.
-So a RGB PIL file has roughly the same filesize as the same image stored as PNG.
+Therefor a compressed RGB PIL file has roughly the same filesize as the same image stored as PNG.

 ## Usage